Risk Management

 Operational risks

-We constantly apply optimizations in our operations, such as mechanization in our warehouse.
+We constantly apply optimizations in our operations, such as automation and mechanization in our warehouse.
 As a result, our dependency on technology increases.
-The impact of disruptions also increases, for instance in our automated picking process.
-To minimize the chance of this happening, we have identified our critical operations and risks.
-This allows us to minimize the odds of a disruption and the downtime that follows.
-At the same time, we optimized how quickly we can restore our operations.
+The impact of disruptions also increases, for instance in our automated picking process, which due to the automation cannot always be fully mitigated through manual efforts.
+To minimize the chances of this happening, we review our critical operations, dependencies on suppliers, and continuity and fallback procedures.
+For each, we identify our critical operations and risks.
+This allows us to minimize the odds of a disruption and the downtime that would follow.
+At the same time, we optimize how quickly we can restore our operations.
+Due to the increased dependency on technology, we identified an increased impact for this risk in 2025.

 Stock management risks come in 2 categories: excess stock and insufficient stock.
-To minimize both, we use algorithms that calculate the expected sales patterns every day, which we align our purchasing activities to.
+To minimize both, we use algorithms that calculate the expected sales patterns every day, which we align our purchasing and warehousing activities to.
 This way, we can order the optimal number of products at all times and closely monitor our stock health.
-Our recent expansions have led us to increase our stock levels.
-While this does increase the risk of excess stock, it also allows us to improve availability and increase sales.
+With our increased efforts in exclusive brand products, this became even more important in 2025.
+Simultaneously, we have enhanced the algorithms, forecasts, and reporting on stock levels to further decrease risks of future excess and insufficient stock.

-Qualified and talented people are key to our success.
-That is why we are always happy to welcome new Coolbluers and help them build their career within Coolblue.
-At the same time, we see that the competition for skilled personnel remains high.
-We offer Coolbluers careers rather than jobs, in which we help them continuously refine their skillset.
+Competition for skilled personnel remains high.
+To keep Coolbluers engaged, we offer careers rather than jobs, in which we help them continuously refine their skillset.
 For example, we offer them various training courses at our in-house training facilities.
 This way, we actively help them build their career within Coolblue.
+By having mechanization and human attention complement each other, we established a decrease in the likelihood of risks in this category occurring.

 Finance & reporting risk

-Our operations are financed by our operating cash flow, a negative working capital, and reinvestment of our profits.
-Because we continuously improve our underlying debtor management, stock management, and treasury processes, we are always able to meet our payment obligations.
-Operating in the energy supply business includes related sourcing risks, collateral risks, and credit risk on suppliers.
-We continually monitor our exposure and liquidity to minimize the risk and have sufficient cash and credit lines available.
+Coolblue maintains a solid financial position with sufficient liquidity to fund ongoing operations and strategic investments.
+These are financed by our operating cash flow, a negative working capital, bank facilities and reinvestment of our profits.
+Thanks to our underlying debtor management, stock management, and treasury processes, we are always able to meet our payment obligations.
+We consistently monitor our exposure and liquidity to minimize the risk and have sufficient cash and credit lines available.
+Operating in the energy supply business includes related sourcing risks, collateral risks, and credit risks on suppliers.
+We manage these risks through strong monitoring and scenario planning, and they are further mitigated by our strong cash position.
+As a result, the likelihood and impact of financial and liquidity risks actually occurring are unchanged.

 Compliance risk